 — Brandon Melendez (@onbrandbrandonn) July 14, 2018

 The best part about living in today’s world is that we no longer need to follow the traditional ideas of what love and our futures are supposed to look like.
 We can raise a child on our own, fill our lives with a community of friends, or dabble in non-committal dating.
 Even Disney has gotten on board and has reformatted their storytelling to showcase the many forms of love — familial love, platonic love, the love of one’s self.
 But regardless of the path you choose, when it comes to relationships of any sort, communication is still key.
 We all want to be loved, and how we communicate that love differs person to person.
 I thought it would be a fun experiment to ask my coworkers what their respective love languages are.
 I advise all of you to do the same, for if you know what gets through to your loved ones, you can tailor your behavior and strengthen your relationships.

 Iman Balagam, Junior Writer

 What I Give: Gifts

 Even though I personally do not care for them, I express my affection through gifts.
-I am a firm believer that every minor achievement deserves Berry Chantilly cake or balloons.
+I am a firm believer that every minor achievement deserves berry Chantilly cake or balloons.
 I live for my friends’ birthdays and have been known to dole out custom pillows, mugs, calendars, etc. I love watching my friends faces light up when opening up a great gift.

 What I Prefer to Receive: Words of Affirmation